oroinc/documentation/backend/entities/customize-datagrids/index.rst

 Our second customization task will be to add filters for the newly introduced column.

-In most cases, the |built-in filters| would work just perfectly.
+In most cases, the :ref:`built-in filters <backend-filters-form-types>` would work just perfectly.
 But in the case of the price lists column, a custom filter is required.
 The purpose of this filter will be to modify the data retrieval query depending on the filter values entered by a user.

 .. code-block:: php
     :linenos: